cliffjsgit/class3-slides/slides.md

 +++++

 <pre class="stretch"><code class="python" data-trim data-noescape>
-# Grading Guidelines:
-# - Variable 'answer' must be a list containing 3 words
-# - List does not have to be in alphabetical order (but will be sorted)
-# - Words must remain unaltered from file (e.g. lower case, no whitespace, etc)
-#
-# Answer Example:
-# - answer = ['aWord', 'anotherWord', 'oneMoreWord']
-#
-# 1. Write a program that reads words.txt and adds the words with more
+# 1. Write a program that reads words.txt and prints the words with more
-# than 20 characters (not counting whitespace) to a list which is returned
+# than 20 characters (not counting whitespace).
-# by the function.
 </code></pre>

 +++++

 <pre class="stretch"><code class="python" data-trim data-noescape>
-# Grading Guidelines:
-# - Variable 'answer' must be a list containing both answers
-# - Variable 'answer1' must be a list containing all words without e
-# - Variable 'answer2' must be a int or float containing % of words without e
-# - Answers will be converted to numbers and graded with a buffer:
-# -- 'answer1' +/- 1%
-# -- 'answer2' +/- 5%
-#
-# Answer Example:
-# - answer1 = ['aWord', 'anotherWord', 'oneMoreWord']
-# - answer2 = 28
-# - answer = [answer1, answer2]
-#
-#
-# In 1939 Ernest Vincent Wright published a 50,000 word novel called Gadsby
+# 2. In 1939 Ernest Vincent Wright published a 50,000 word novel called Gadsby
 # that does not contain the letter "e".
 Since "e" is the most common letter in `
 # English, that's not easy to do.
 #